dkitley1975/Project-1/README.md

   - I have also opened the website in various browsers (safari, google chrome, mozilla firefox, Edge) to make sure it works on all browsers and devices.
   - I adjusted the padding on each section to ensure the h1 text at the top of each section was not covered by the navigation bar when the nav links were followed.
   - I checked the nav bar menu changed to the hamburger menu on small devices.
+   <p>&nbsp;</p>

+-  Foundation Poses
+     - To test the foundation poses, I have played all the videos to ensure play and loop as expected.
+     - I have also opened the website in various browsers (safari, google chrome, mozilla firefox, Edge) to make ensure they play on all browsers and devices.
+     - These were initially gifs which I replaced  with the mp4 versions.
+I added the video controls and stopped the videos from auto playing as this looked too busy when scrolling through.
+     - I have opened the site at various sizes to ensure the grid adjusts at the required break points.  <p>&nbsp;</p>

+ -  Exercise Videos
+    - To test the exercise videos, I have played all the videos to ensure play and loop as expected.
+    - I have also opened the website in various browsers (safari, google chrome, mozilla firefox, Edge) to make ensure they play on all browsers and devices.
+    - These were initially added as embedded YouTube iframes.
+These however gave cookie errors displayed within the developer tools.
+I choose to replace the iframe with a link to the downloaded video to circumnavigate the cookie issue.<p>&nbsp;</p>

+ -  Newsletter Sign up
+    - To test the newsletter sign up, I have signed up for the yoga newsletter multiple times ensuring that it works as expected and after sign up displays the thank you for signing up message.
+    - I have also opened the website in various browsers (safari, google chrome, mozilla firefox, Edge) to make ensure the sign up form displays as expected.<p>&nbsp;</p>

+-  Font Awesome
+    - Footer Icons - Whilst checking the site  across multiple platforms, I noticed a GET fa-brands-400.woff2 error had accured.
+When checking on different browsers the icons disappeared.
+I rolled back the site a couple of iterations to check my code and the error continued.
+I have decide to self host the fonts and the error has since stopped.<p>&nbsp;</p>

 ### Validator Testing